 It is time to proceed to the next step.
 Combine the milk and the sugar in a heavy bottomed pan and heat on medium heat.
 While the milk is warming up , break the eggs and the yolks into a large bowl and whisk together until well blended and frothy.

 After the milk has come to a boil turn off the heat and pour a couple of the ladles of milk into the egg mixture .
 While pouring the milk continuously whisk the egg mixture to prevent curdling.
-This tempers the egg mixture and prevents it from curdling when adding to the milk later.
+This tempers the egg mixture by gently heating it and and prevents curdling when adding to the hot milk later.

 Pour the tempered egg mix into the milk this time stirring the milk continuously.
 This is the time to add vanilla or nutmeg.
-Return the pot to the stove and turn on the heat low.
+Return the pot to the stove and turn the heat on to low.
 Keep stirring for a couple of minutes until you see the custard thicken a bit.
 If you heat for longer the custard might stick / curdle or burn.
-Do not worry about under cooking at this stage .
+Do not worry about under cooking at this stage – it is gong to finish cooking in the oven.
 Turn the heat off.

 The flan is done cooking when the top hardens a bit .
 At this point if you gently shake the pan the center of the pan will wiggle a bit .
 Remove from the oven.
 Let cool for 30 minutes .
-Refrigerate for at least an hour before serving .
+Cover with a foil and refrigerate for at least an hour before serving .

-When ready to serve , take it out of the fridge , cover the pan with the serving dish and invert into the serving dish . .
+When ready to serve , take it out of the fridge , run cover the pan with the serving dish and invert into the serving dish .

 Keep it simple and let the dish speak for itself ..